The prefix “poly” means many, and polysexual individuals are attracted to people of multiple genders.

 What Is the Difference Between Polysexuality, Bisexuality, Pansexuality, Pomosexuality, and Polyamory?

-Pomosexual people prefer to resist conventional categories of sexual identity, including those including gender at all.
+Pomosexual people prefer to resist conventional categories of sexual identity, including those including those that label gender at all.

 Pansexual people are attracted to people regardless of their gender.
 But gender may or may not be a factor for polysexual people.
 And although they may be attracted to people of multiple genders, they’re not attracted to people of all genders.